1915 Wheat Penny Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 1915 Proof Wheat Penny (RD)

-The US Mint produced 1915 Lincoln pennies at three facilities, creating several distinct varieties that range from common circulation pieces to extraordinarily rare collectibles.
+The US Mint produced 1915 Lincoln pennies at three facilities — Philadelphia, Denver, and San Francisco — creating several distinct varieties that range from common circulation pieces to extraordinarily rare collectibles.
+Understanding the physical features of your coin is the essential first step toward accurately determining its value.

-While most examples are accessible to collectors, certain varieties rank among the most valuable coins in American numismatics.
-These pennies represent an important early period in Lincoln cent production and remain popular with both novice and advanced collectors.
+While most examples are accessible to collectors at reasonable prices, certain varieties rank among the most sought-after coins in American numismatics.
+These pennies represent an important early period in Lincoln cent production and remain popular with both first-time collectors and advanced numismatists building competitive registry sets.

 The Obverse of the 1915 Wheat Penny

-Victor D. Brenner designed the obverse side of this coin for the 1909 debut of the Lincoln cent series.
-Abraham Lincoln’s bust profile faces right in the center, with IN GOD WE TRUST inscribed above his head along the upper rim.
+Victor D. Brenner designed the obverse (front) of this coin for the 1909 debut of the Lincoln cent series, and his work has remained largely unchanged to this day.
+Abraham Lincoln’s bust profile faces right in the center of the coin, with the motto IN GOD WE TRUST inscribed above his head along the upper rim.

-The word LIBERTY appears on the left side behind Lincoln’s profile, while the production year 1915 is positioned in front of his chest.
+The word LIBERTY appears on the left side behind Lincoln’s profile, while the production year 1915 is positioned in front of his chest on the right.
+The mint mark — when present — appears directly below the date, with “D” identifying Denver production and “S” identifying San Francisco origin; coins with no letter were struck at Philadelphia.

 The Reverse of the 1915 Wheat Penny

-The reverse design showcases Brenner’s original wheat stalks motif that defined the series until 1958.
-Two prominent wheat stalks frame the central inscription, creating the distinctive appearance that gives these coins their “wheat penny” nickname.
+The reverse (back) showcases Brenner’s original wheat stalks motif that defined the series from 1909 all the way until 1958.
+Two prominent wheat stalks frame the central inscription, creating the distinctive agricultural appearance that gives these coins their “wheat penny” nickname among collectors and casual enthusiasts alike.

-The phrase E PLURIBUS UNUM curves along the upper rim, while UNITED STATES OF AMERICA follows the lower edge of the coin.
-The denomination ONE CENT is prominently displayed in the center between the wheat stalks.
-This elegant agricultural theme reflected America’s farming heritage and remained unchanged for nearly five decades.
+The Latin phrase E PLURIBUS UNUM — meaning “Out of Many, One” — curves along the upper rim, while UNITED STATES OF AMERICA follows the lower edge.
+The denomination ONE CENT is prominently displayed in the center between the wheat stalks, completing an elegant design that reflected America’s farming heritage and remained unchanged for nearly five decades.

-Each coin measures 19.05 mm (0.750 inches) in diameter with a thickness of 1.55 mm (0.061 inches) and weighs 3.11 grams (0.109 ounces).
-The plain edge design follows the specifications Victor David Brenner established for the Lincoln cent series, creating consistency that would remain largely unchanged for decades to come.
+Each coin measures 19.05 mm in diameter, stands 1.55 mm thick, and weighs 3.11 grams.
+The plain edge design follows the specifications established by Victor David Brenner for the Lincoln cent series, and this consistency in physical specifications has helped collectors authenticate coins across more than a century of production.

 Also Read: 100 Most Valuable Wheat Pennies Worth Money (1909 to 1958)